RetroPie/RetroPie-Docs/docs/RetroArch.md

 # Other shaders can still be loaded later in runtime.
 # video_shader_enable = false

-# Defines a directory where shaders (Cg, CGP, GLSL) are kept for easy access.
-video_shader_dir = /opt/retropie/emulators/retroarch/shader/

 # CPU-based video filter.
 Path to a dynamic library.
 # video_filter =

-# Defines a directory where CPU-based video filters are kept.
-# video_filter_dir =

 # Path to a font used for rendering messages.
 This path must be defined to enable fonts.
 # Do note that the _full_ path of the font is necessary!
 # video_font_path =

-# Size of the font rendered.
+# Size of the font rendered in points.
-video_font_size = 12
+video_font_size = "12"

 # Enable usage of OSD messages.
 # video_font_enable = true

 # Offset for where messages will be placed on screen.
 Values are in range 0.0 to 1.0 for both x and y values.
 # [0.0, 0.0] maps to the lower left corner of the screen.
 # video_message_pos_x = 0.05
 # video_message_pos_y = 0.05